trizen/fbmenugen/INSTALL.md

 - to generate a menu with icons, execute: `fbmenugen -i`
 - to generate a menu without icons, execute: `fbmenugen`

+### Locale support:

+- If [File::DesktopEntry](https://metacpan.org/pod/File::DesktopEntry) is installed, `fbmenugen` will use it to provide locale support.

 ### Customizing: